Breadcrumb

 Each year, all students (including those starting a new course or continuing an existing course or those waiting for their results) must complete the University’s annual student registration exercise.
 The CamSIS Student Registration window opens Mid August and completing the exercise should only take a few minutes.
 The registration window closes on 1st October.
 This process is managed by Student Registry, not the College, so please do not contact Peterhouse about this unless you have not heard anything by late September.
 For further information, please visit the Student Registration website.

-You will need to bring some possessions (clothes, bedding*, stationery etc.) and most students also like to make their College room welcoming - please read the Student Handbook for detail on what decoration is acceptable.
-Please do not bring unnecessary items: you will be here for about 8 weeks each term and will need to remove your possessions each term.
-You will need to leave at the end of the termly licence: 7th December 2022 [except in your first year when you must leave on 3rd December], 22nd March, 25th June).
+You will need to bring some possessions (clothes, towels, bedding*, stationery etc.) and most students also like to make their College room welcoming - please read the Student Handbook for detail on what decoration is acceptable.
+Please do not bring unnecessary items: you will be here for about 8 weeks each term and will need to remove your possessions each term when your room licence ends.
 The College does not have space to store students' property.

 Bicycles: You may find a bicycle useful in Cambridge; many undergraduates have a bicycle here and the College provides space to store bikes.
 Cycling can be hazardous in Cambridge so please cycle safely, wear a helmet and use lights after dark.
 If you haven't been on the roads in the UK before, you may want to familiarise yourself with the Highway Code, particularly those parts relevant to cyclists.
 Remember that life-altering head injuries can results from minor falls at low speed - buy and wear a helmet.